readthedocs/ethicalads.io/content/posts/ad-tracking-is-reputation-arbitrage.md

 The advertising practice of [retargeting](https://en.wikipedia.org/wiki/Behavioral_retargeting) is what it sounds like:

-    Retargeting is a technology that uses cookies and other invasive targeting methods to follow your users across multiple websites.
+> **Ad retargeting** is a technology that uses cookies and other invasive targeting methods to follow your users across multiple websites.

+### How it works

-The way this works is:
+The way retargeting works is:

 * The ad network knows the audience of Valuable Publisher (eg. Python web developers)
 * Valuable Publisher has ad network javascript on their site, showing them an ad for **$1 CPM**